 Academic

-We use Zoo-phonics to teach literacy through animal representation of each letter using visual, sound, and motion cues.
-We implement Number Corner, a district-adopted, skill-building program that revolves around the classroom calendar, providing daily practice as well as continual encounters with broader mathematical concepts.
+We use Number Corner, a district-adopted, skill-building program that revolves around the classroom calendar, providing daily practice as well as continual encounters with broader mathematical concepts.

 social skills